You-Gao/Blog/game-reviews/a-short-hike.md

 </div>

 - **Mountain (Environment):** The mountain also serves as the general playing ground for the player with different mechanics scattered throughout it and hidden locations spread throughout.
 Throughout the play-time of the player whether they are set-out by NPCs or in search of chests, the mountain allows the player to orient themselves and set-out new micro goals
-    - Mountain Environment
+    - M: Mountain Environment
-    - Chest, NPCs, Items, etc.
+    - D: Chest, NPCs, Items, etc.
-    - Discovery and Exploration
+    - A: Discovery and Exploration
 <div class="picture-grid3">
   <img src="/Blog/assets/a-short-hike/qe_chest.png" alt="Chest">
   <img src="/Blog/assets/a-short-hike/qe_feather.png" alt="Feather">